Slackadays/Clipboard/README.md

     <img src="https://img.shields.io/github/stars/slackadays/clipboard?style=for-the-badge&color=brightgreen">
 </p>

-:rocket: **Clipboard is the power tool that saves you time and effort.** Before, you've always needed to think about where exactly you want to move text and files.
+:sparkles: **Clipboard is the power tool that saves you time and effort.** Before, you've always needed to think about where exactly you want to move text and files.
 This increases your mental workload and makes many scenarios totally impractical.
 Now, have a _unified_ clipboard to use anywhere in the command line, just as if you were using a GUI!

 - **`Quick.`** Zero configuration needed to use.